enlivenedcooperative/enlivenedcoop-website/_courses/2025_Huasteca.md

 ![](/assets/img/courses/huaesteca/Huasteca-masks-horizontal.jpg){:.right.thumb width="250"}

 In Chapulhuacanito, we meet an artist who crafts the faces of the unseen.
-As evening falls, we return to create our altar, a space to honor those who have passed and those who remain.
+As evening falls, we return to participate in the elaboration of ritual food and collecting the materials for our collective altar, which we will then proceed to co-create, weaving a space to honor those who have passed and those who remain.

 ### Sunday, November 2: The Veil’s Lifting